 The main risk factors for breast cancer include being a woman and getting older, according to the Centers for Disease Control and Prevention (CDC).
 But having a risk factor does not mean you will get the disease.
 Some women with no other risk factors will get breast cancer.

-According to Emilia Diego, MD, co-director of the UPMC Magee-Womens Breast Cancer Program and section chief for breast surgery at UPMC, there are two categories of breast cancer risk factors: those you cannot change and those you can.
+According to Emilia Diego, MD, co-director of the Breast Cancer Program and section chief for Breast Surgery at UPMC, there are two categories of breast cancer risk factors: those you cannot change and those you can.

 - Gender assigned at birth.
 Women are at a higher risk for breast cancer than men, though men can develop breast cancer.